 To obtain the recommended 9.5mg per day for men and 7mg per day for women, zinc can be found through a combination of food sources such as meats, dairy foods, breads and wheatgerm, as well as through supplementation.

-A mineral of crucial importance to cell development, iron is often related to deficiencies experienced during pregnancy, however do we need to consider iron when it comes to fertility in women?
+Iron is a mineral of crucial importance to cell development.
+It is often related to iron deficiencies experienced during pregnancy, however do we need to consider this mineral as a fertility supplement for women?

 A large prospective study of over 18,000 women has concluded that yes, we do, and especially when it comes to ovulation.
-This study found that women who consumed iron supplements had a significantly lower risk of developing ovulatory disorders than women who did not take supplementation.
+This study found that women who consumed iron supplements had a significantly lower risk of developing ovulatory disorders than women who did not take fertility supplementation.

-Iodine might not necessarily be a nutrient that springs to mind when considering your fertility supplements, but it’s importance should not be underestimated.
+Iodine might not necessarily be a nutrient that springs to mind when considering your fertility supplements, but its importance should not be underestimated.

-These findings are supported in a large study of over 78,000 pregnancies, where low iodine intake was associated with increased infertility and reduced foetal growth, increased pre-eclampsia and preterm delivery.
+These findings are supported in a large study of over 78,000 pregnancies, where low iodine intake was associated with increased infertility and reduced foetal growth, increased preeclampsia and preterm delivery.

 Good sources of iodine include fish, shellfish, and some plant foods such as grains and cereals.
 The levels of iodine in plant-based food varies and therefore it is worth considering supplementing to ensure you reach the recommended daily intake of 140μg a day.